Despite being a much older disease, cholera doesn’t get the same press as Zika or Ebola.

 The intestinal infection spreads via tainted water and food.
 While it doesn’t always produce symptoms, cholera can cause severe diarrhea, vomiting and leg cramps.
 Without treatment, cholera can become severe and victims are at risk of dying within hours.
 According to the Center for Disease Control, ten percent of cholera cases can become severe and deadly.

 This rise in cholera outbreaks come in spite of a vaccine that traces back more than 100 years.
-The current cholera vaccine can reduce risk of catching the disease by 90 percent within 10 days of immunization.
+Vaxchora, the current cholera vaccine, can reduce risk of catching the disease by 90 percent within 10 days of immunization.

 But it’s the lack of vaccines and nearby healthcare, that’s aiding these epidemics.